This blog post came about organically, and is the culmination of something like 16 years of work, if you can believe that.

 Next Steps (Your Turn)

-Obviously, I’m going to suggest that you make your own list—and you’re likely to simply ignore that suggestion and just treat this piece of writing as a funny blog post.
+Obviously, I’m going to suggest that you make your own list of rules for success—and you’re likely to simply ignore that suggestion and just treat this piece of writing as a funny blog post.
 But, I would like you to really do it.
 Here’s why I think this has value….

 Firstly, sitting and taking the time to actually write out what is important to you, and how you think you should behave reveals a few things.
 The most obvious of these is that you actually have to decide what to include; on other words, really think about your values.
 I find that just doing that makes you a bit more mindful.

 Take a moment and think about the rules you actually follow in your day-to-day life; then think about all the rules you’d like to follow.
 You might be surprised at the difference in these two lists.
 Put another way, you might be surprised at the number of rules you’d “like to” live by that you’re breaking every day.